 Using the Firmware Update Utility

-The Firmware Update Utility is a DOS-based program used to update the Baseboard Management Controller's (BMC), the Hot Swap Controller's (HSC), and the Power Share Controller's (PSC) firmware code.
+The Firmware Update Utility is a DOS-based program used to update the Baseboard Management Controller's firmware code.
 You only need to run the Firmware Update Utility if new firmware code becomes necessary.

 Running the Firmware Update Utility